takuoka/tweetbot-growl/README.md

 Then, `forever_run.js` will start `app.js` and app will restart automatically per 10 minutes.

 ## Start at login
-If you want to start this app at statup of Mac,
+If you set `startup.command` to `Login items` of your Mac, you can start this app at startup of Mac,
-You can set `startup.command` to `Login items` of Mac.

-When you open `startup.command`, It will start `forever_run.js`.
+Because If you open `startup.command`, It will start `forever_run.js`.

 1. Make it executable
 ```